-The gorgeous Monterey Bay, refreshing redwood forests, miles of hiking trails, and many of your favorite eateries and shops are waiting to say, “Welcome to Santa Cruz!”
-With that, like so many places, there have been some changes, added restrictions, and guidelines that travelers must be aware of.
+The gorgeous Monterey Bay, refreshing redwood forests, miles of hiking trails, and many of your favorite eateries and shops are waiting to say, “Welcome!”
+With that, like so many places, there have been some changes, added restrictions, and guidelines that everyone must be aware of.
 Read What You Need to Know to Visit Santa Cruz for a safety guidelines and restrictions including face masks, physical distancing, and best practices.
-And to protect yourself and others, please take the Safety Pledge before your visit.
+And to protect yourself and others, please take the Safety Pledge before you get out in Santa Cruz County.

-So, what does your next trip to Santa Cruz County look like?
-Let’s dive into 10+ classically Santa Cruz things that you can still do on your next visit!
+So, what does a visit to Santa Cruz County look like?
+Or as a local, what are some fun things you can do this summer?
+Let’s dive into 10+ classically Santa Cruz things that you can still do this summer:

 #1: THE BEACH